-On the leadership level the Soviets met more resistance for their plans to set up a puppet government.
-Top Czechoslovakian officials refused to corroborate the Soviet’s story that the troops had been invited in to put down an uprising of “counter-revolutionaries.”
-Because of the near unanimous civilian resistance throughout the country, even conservative leaders were reluctant to collaborate with the Soviets, and no one could be found to form a puppet government that had a facade of legitimacy.
+On the leadership level, the Soviets met additional resistance for their plans to set up a puppet government.
+Top Czechoslovakian officials refused to corroborate the Soviet’s story that the troops had been requested to put down an uprising of “counter-revolutionaries.”
+Because of the near unanimous civilian resistance throughout the country, even conservative leaders were reluctant to collaborate with the Soviets, and no one could be found to form a puppet government that had the slightest facade of legitimacy.

-Government bodies continued to meet right under the noses of the Warsaw Pact occupiers.
+Some Czech government bodies continued to meet despite the occupation.
 Many of these secret gatherings were coordinated by pirate radio broadcasts.
-The Czechoslovak Communist Party Congress, the National Assembly, and many of the remaining government officials all denied the legitimacy of the Soviet’s actions, demanded the withdraw of troops, and encouraged nonviolent resistance by the population.
+The Czechoslovak Communist Party Congress, the National Assembly, and government representatives all refuted the legitimacy of the Soviet’s actions, demanded the withdraw of troops, and encouraged nonviolent resistance by the population.

-Dubcek and several other high officials were taken to the Soviet Union to be executed as soon as a new government could be put in place.
-Svoboda was at first placed under house arrest in Prague and pressured to cooperate, but he refused.
-A couple of days after the invasion the Soviets flew him to Moscow to work out a compromise.
-Svoboda refused to negotiate unless Dubcek was present.
-When the Soviets finally brought Dubcek into the meeting he was still tied up.
+Dubček and several other high officials were taken to the Soviet Union to be executed as soon as a new government could be put in place.
+Svoboda was initially placed under house arrest in Prague and pressured to cooperate.
+When he refused, the Soviets flew him to Moscow to work out a compromise.

 The Soviet leaders seemed to temporarily abandon their plan to install a new regime, and instead worked on pressuring the legitimate government to change its ways.
-At the Moscow meeting the Soviets used threats and demanded cooperation in no uncertain terms.
-The Czechoslovakian leaders stood their ground.
-In the end a vague agreement was worked out which scrapped many of the reforms, but left the legitimate government leaders, including Svoboda and Dubcek, still in office.
+At the Moscow meeting the Soviets used threats and demanded cooperation in no uncertain terms, but the Czech leaders stood their ground.
+In the end, a vague agreement was worked out that scrapped many of the reforms, but left the legitimate government leaders, including Svoboda and Dubček, still in office.

-When Czechoslovakians heard about the Moscow Agreement many were outraged.
+When Czechoslovakians heard about the Moscow Agreement they were outraged.
 They felt their leaders had sold them out.
 Demoralization began to set in.
-Gradually the clandestine printing presses and radio stations were found by the Soviets and closed down.
-Throughout the next few months scattered dissent continued in the form of factory resolutions, demonstrations and the occupation of university buildings.
-But generally the intense resistance of the first few weeks after the invasion slowly turned into a disgruntled complacency.
+Gradually the clandestine printing presses and radio stations were located by the Soviets and closed down.
+Throughout the next few months, scattered dissent continued in the form of factory resolutions, demonstrations and the occupation of university buildings.
+But generally, the intense resistance of the first few weeks slowly turned into a disgruntled complacency.

 Their military tactics having failed, the Soviets began to use political manipulation, economic pressure and subtle threats against the Czechoslovakian leadership to chip away at the reform movement.
-The Czech government made more and more concessions to the Soviet demands.
-Finally in April 1969 anti-Russian riots (which may have been instigated by agents provocateurs) created a shift in power in the Czechoslovakian government.
-Dubcek and his reformers were ousted.
+The government made more and more concessions to the Soviet demands.
+Finally, in April 1969, anti-Russian riots (which may have been instigated by agents provocateurs) created a shift in power in the Czech government.
+Dubček and his reformers were ousted.
 Eight months after the invasion the Soviets finally got the conservative government they wanted in Czechoslovakia.

-The Czechoslovakians could have been even more effective in their resistance if they had seen it as an integrated strategy rather than as a series of spontaneous actions.
-Pre-planning would have enabled them to start the resistance earlier, avoid violence (that occurred mainly on the first day), and coordinate their actions for maximum effect.
+The resistance would have been more effective if had been part of an integrated strategy rather than a series of spontaneous actions.
+Pre-planning would have enabled the Czechs to start the resistance earlier, avoid violence (that occurred mainly on the first day) and coordinate their actions for maximum effect.
 The leaders should have gone underground when the invasion first began so they would have been available to coordinate the resistance and inspire their fellow citizens.
-If that were not possible, they should have resigned rather than accepting the unfavorable terms of the Moscow Agreement.
+If that were not possible, they should have resigned rather than accept the unfavorable terms of the Moscow Agreement.
 That would have left the country without legitimate leadership.
-The ball would have then been in the Soviet’s court to find authorities that had credibility with the population.
+The ball would have been in the Soviet’s court to find authorities that had credibility with the population.

 If the Czechoslovakian people and their leaders had continued their defiance in a determined and coordinated fashion, there is every likelihood that they could have created serious internal problems for the Soviet Union.
-At the time some experts speculated that there were major differences of opinion within the Kremlin hierarchy, not only about Czechoslovakia, but also about the reform issue itself.
-It was known that there were officials who favored instituting exactly the kinds of reforms for the Soviet Union that the Dubcek government had been implementing.
-(In fact, twenty years later Gorbachev did create similar changes, which ultimately resulted in the disintegration of the Soviet system and the subsequent fall of Communism in Eastern Europe.)
-In any event, it’s possible that a crisis resulting from continued resistance in Czechoslovakia may have served to exacerbate policy differences in the Soviet government, weakening it politically and strengthening the Czechoslovakian bargaining position.
+At the time, some experts speculated that there were major differences of opinion within the Kremlin hierarchy, not only about Czechoslovakia, but also about the reform issue itself.
+It was known that there were officials who favored instituting exactly the kinds of changes for the Soviet Union that the Dubček government had been implementing.
+(In fact, twenty years later Gorbachev introduced similar reforms, which ultimately resulted in the disintegration of the Soviet system and the subsequent fall of communism in Eastern Europe.)
+In any event, it’s possible that a crisis resulting from continued resistance in Czechoslovakia may have served to exacerbate policy differences in the Soviet government, weakening it politically and strengthening the Czech bargaining position.

 All bureaucratic and hierarchical organizations have fault lines that make them vulnerable to nonviolent strategies.
-The (mostly) men who comprise these bureaucracies are typically very competitive and aggressive (or they wouldn’t be there).
-In such groups there are always officials who don’t like each other personally, who feel they have been snubbed or stabbed in the back by some fellow politician and are looking for revenge.
+The people who occupy high positions in these bureaucracies are typically very competitive and aggressive (or they wouldn’t be there).
+In such groups there are always officials who don’t like each other personally, who feel they have been snubbed or stabbed in the back by some fellow bureaucrat and are looking for revenge.
 There are always jealousies, insecurities, divergent goals and philosophies.

 That natural divisions are a major vulnerability of all bureaucratic and hierarchical structures is a fact that should not be lost on those of us interested in developing strategies to overthrow such organizations.
 A major strategic concern when planning a campaign of resistance should be finding ways to drive wedges in the cracks that naturally occur in these organizations.
-It’s the old divide and conquer strategy, and it has often been a decisive a factor in successful nonviolent campaigns.
+The divide and conquer strategy has often been a decisive a factor in successful nonviolent campaigns.
 The tendency to create dissension in the opponent’s ranks is a unique strength of nonviolent tactics.
-On the other hand, when faced with violence groups tend to band together and increase solidarity.
+On the other hand, when faced with violent opposition, bureaucratic institutions tend to band together and increase solidarity.

 Originally published 1997